-Pinterest is often deeply neglected, but it can stand alone as a selling strategy, particular for eCommerce brands.
+Pinterest is often deeply neglected, but it can stand alone as a selling strategy, particularly for eCommerce brands.

 Whether you target those who make vision boards, collect research, or just like to scroll through Pinterest’s Boards and Collections, it’s the closest experience to window shopping we have on social media.
 Connect, pin with partners, and allow your customers the easiest way to indulge in your product.